run-llama/rags/README.md

 You can customize this to whatever LLM you want (an example is provided for Anthropic).

-Note that GPT-4 variants will give the most reliable results in terms of actually constructing an agent.
+Note that GPT-4 variants will give the most reliable results in terms of actually constructing an agent (we couldn't get Claude to work).

 ### Generated RAG Agent